340xix8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. this script is for Write a script that displays all users and their home directories, sorted by users
 23. this script is for Write a command that finds all empty files and directories in the current directory and all sub-directories
 24. this script is for Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+25. this script is for Create a script that decodes acrostics that use the first letter of each line